alitsaberi/slumber/configs/instructions/headband_reset.md

     - This hole resembles the **eject hole** on an iPhone SIM card tray.

-2. **Insert a small, pointed object** into the hole and press gently.
+2. **Insert the Sim card needle** into the hole and press gently.

-    - Suitable tools include a **needle, toothpick, or SIM eject pin**.
+    - If you happen to lose the Sim card needle, you may replace it with a small, pointed object.
+Suitable tools include a **needle, toothpick, or SIM eject pin**.
+However, please take care to keep the provided tools safe to avoid loss.

 3. **Verify the reset was successful** by checking the LED light: